OpenSignLabs/OpenSign/docs/docs/help/New-Document/request-signatures.md

 ---

 ## Signers/Recipients
-Below the **Prefill Role** section, you'll find the list of signers that were added while creating the document.
+Below the **Prefill** section, you'll find the list of signers that were added while creating the document.
 From this panel, you can select a recipient to assign widgets or use the **Add Recipient** option to include additional signers.

 Each recipient can be assigned one of the following roles: